-Money tells a lot about a country and its people.
-The currency of Barbados is no exception.
-Strong, stable and secure, the Barbados dollar has been pegged to the US dollar at 1.98 to 1 since 1975.
+The currency of Barbados is the Barbadian dollar (BBD or BDS).
+Robust, stable, and secure, the Barbados dollar has been pegged to the U.S. dollar at 1.98 to 1 since 1975.

-A British colony, Barbados was strongly influenced by British coinage and monetary policy.
-Nevertheless, Spanish and Mexican currency were widely circulated in former times.
+British coinage and monetary policy strongly influenced a British colony, Barbados.
+Nevertheless, Spanish and Mexican currency was widely circulated in former times.

 The Barbados dollar – created after the establishment of the Central Bank of Barbados (CBB) – replaced the East Caribbean dollar in 1973 and is still used today.

-Barbados’ unit of currency is the dollar which is divided into one hundred cents.
-Coinage is available in 1, 5, 10 and 25 cent pieces.
+The currency of Barbados is the Barbadian dollar (BBD) divided into one hundred cents.
 There is also a 1 dollar coin.
+Coinage is available in 5, 10, and 25-cent pieces.

 Most Barbadian coins are struck at the Royal Canadian Mint.

-The 1 cent coin is struck in copper-plated zinc and features a replica of a broken trident; 5 cent pieces, struck in brass, display an image of the South Point Lighthouse while 10, 25 cent and 1 dollar coins are struck in cupro-nickel featuring a tern, the Morgan Lewis Windmill and a flying fish respectively.
+The 1-cent coin is struck in copper-plated zinc and features a replica of a broken trident; 5-cent pieces, struck in brass, display an image of the South Point Lighthouse while 10, 25 cents and 1-dollar coins are struck in cupro-nickel featuring a tern, the Morgan Lewis Windmill and a flying fish respectively.

 The reverse side of each coin displays the Barbados Coat of Arms and the year the coin was minted.

-Bank notes come in colourful denominations of 2, 5, 10, 20, 50 and 100 dollar notes.
+Banknotes come in colorful denominations of 2, 5, 10, 20, 50, and 100-dollar notes.
 Easily identifiable, each note features the portrait of a prominent Barbadian figure:

-For international travellers visiting Barbados, American currency is generally accepted at a one-for-two Barbados’ dollar value island-wide.
+For international travelers visiting Barbados, American currency is generally accepted at a one-for-two Barbados dollar value island-wide.

-Traveller’s checks and major credit cards including Master Card, Visa, American Express and Diners Club are widely accepted by larger stores, restaurants and hotels.
+Traveler’s checks and major credit cards, including Master Card, Visa, American Express, and Diners Club, are widely accepted by larger stores, restaurants, and hotels.

-There are 6 commercial banks in the country with branches in Bridgetown and most major town centres:
+There are six commercial banks in the country with branches in Bridgetown and the most important town centers:

 — Barbados National Bank (BNB)